 An initial concept from the Caltech team is an artificial turf that would hold water in plastic and collect sunlight to start the process mentioned above (aided by a catalyst) and the solar fuels could be collected underneath and transported to a solar fuel refinery.
 Caltech is not the only team pursuing research in solar fuels.
 Daniel Nocera at Harvard Devens Gust at the University of Arizona are pursuing similar research.

 Bill Gates recently launched Breakthrough Ventures, a $1 billion fund to invest in scientific discoveries that have the potential to deliver cheap and reliable clean energy to the world.
 Gates believes solar fuels has the potential to be an “energy miracle” as it would solve several of the current challenges to renewable energy adoption and dramatic greenhouse gas emission reductions.
 Gates has long been a proponent of the government funding basic scientific research that can lead to these discoveries and eventually be developed commercially.
 As an example, solar panels were invented over 60 years ago, but only in the last decade really started to take off, particularly in solar states such as California and New York.
-Solar fuels will likely not be commercially viable in the near future, but will hopefully develop at a faster rate than solar panels.
+The government has also invested significantly in electric vehicle charging infrastructure that will facilitate the transition to clean transport by supplementing consumers home electric vehicle chargers. to Solar fuels will likely not be commercially viable in the near future, but will hopefully develop at a faster rate than solar panels.
 Professor Lewis noted that experiments in his team’s research lab that used to take a year to conduct are now completed within a day.